cristinabadea/Bootstrap-Portfolio/README.md

 ### Header (Nav + Hero)

-- Bootstrap: Navbar component and Jumbotron component under the Header section;
+- Bootstrap: Navbar component and Jumbotron component under the Header section, Sticky Navbar;
 - Animated logo when hovering over;
 - Web sections are easily accesible from the navigation bar, which was also styled when hovering over;
 - Links have a shadow box when hovering over;

 - Hamburger menu with dropdown when accessing on smaller devices;
 - Responsive when accessing from different devices;